Natalie DiProspero Ph.D.

 • Summer Undergraduate Research Award, Washington University in St. Louis (2012)

-When I’m not doing research, I enjoy running, practicing hot yoga, skiing, hiking, camping, gardening, cooking, listening to true crime and science podcasts, and hanging out with my cat, Sylvia.
+When I’m not doing research, I enjoy running, practicing hot yoga, hiking, cooking, going to shows, listening to true crime and science podcasts, and hanging out with my cat, Sylvia.

 What the lab means to me…